SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 **Design Note: Precrunched redundant information.**
 Notice that having the number of slots of an object is actually redundant.
-The VM could iterate a class hierarchy, fetch the list of instance variables and sum their sizes.
+The VM could iterate a class hierarchy, fetch the list of instance variables, and sum their sizes.
 That, would turn object instantiation into a very expensive operation.
 Instead, that piece of information is pre-computed and stored in the `format` slot when a class is created.
 The drawback?
 If we add or remove a slot definition from a class, we need to recompute this number.